Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Vertical floor diagrams

 \item By lemma \ref{lemma bounded slope}, the slope of a curve of bidegree $(d_1,d_2)$ can only take a finite set of values.
 By lemma \ref{lemma length bounded}, the length of non-vertical edges is bounded by the degree.
 As there are a finite number of edges, it is not possible to find a path from two points in the stretched configuration without having to pass through an elevator.
 Thus, a floor contains at most one marked point.
-It contains at least one otherwise it is possible to translate vertically the floor and get a $1$-parameter family of curves passing through $\P$, contradicting the genericity of $\P$. \item As the configuration $\P$ is generic, no two marked points have the same projection to $E$, and thus an elevator cannot contain more than one marked point. \item We know that the complement of the marked points $\Gamma\backslash h^{-1}(\P)$ is a union of trees: they have no cycle, and each contains a unique unbounded end.
-Thus, a floor cannot be of genus greater than $2$, otherwise, as it contains a unique marked point, the complement of the marked points would still contain some cycle. \item Following the preceding point, not all the elevators adjacent to a floor can be marked, otherwise some component of $\Gamma\backslash h^{-1}(\P)$ would not contain any unbounded end.
+It contains at least one otherwise it is possible to translate vertically the floor and get a $1$-parameter family of curves passing through $\P$, contradicting the genericity of $\P$. \item As the configuration $\P$ is generic, no two marked points have the same projection to $\TT E$, and thus an elevator cannot contain more than one marked point. \item As in the planar case and proved in \cite{mikhalkin2005enumerative}, the complement of the marked points $\Gamma\backslash h^{-1}(\P)$ is without cycle, and each component contains a unique unbounded end: \begin{itemize}[label=-] \item As solutions are trivalent, it is possible to deform cycles and paths between two unbounded ends, thus, there are no cycles, and at most one unbounded end per component. \item An Euler characteristic computation ensures that there is at least one end per component.
+Alternatively, a bounded component would give a relation between the marked points at its boundary, resulting in a non generic choice of constraints.
+Thus, there are at least one end per component. \end{itemize} Thus, a floor cannot be of genus greater than $2$, otherwise, as it contains a unique marked point, the complement of the marked points would still contain some cycle. \item Following the preceding point, not all the elevators adjacent to a floor can be marked, since it would lead to a bounded component in $\Gamma-h^{-1}(\P)$.
 The rest follows from the same observation. \end{enumerate} \end{proof}

+\begin{rem} The difference between the markings for diagrams on a cylinder and the planar case from \cite{brugalle2007enumeration}\cite{brugalle2008floor} is that the floors from a diagram in a cylinder do not contain any unbounded end from the tropical curve $\Gamma$.
+Thus, the unbounded end (which is vertical) is reached by a path of elevators. \end{rem}

-In particular, the point $(v)$ can be refined in the following proposition: each floor is a \textit{chain}, \textit{i.e.} a graph whose space is homeomorphic to a circle.
-Then, the projection $\pi:\TT F_\delta\to E$ restricts to a cover of $E$.
+In particular, the point $(v)$ can be refined in the following proposition: each floor is a graph whose total space is homeomorphic to a circle.
+Then, the projection $\pi:\TT F\to \TT E$ restricts on the floor to a cover of $\TT E$.